DebunkedRavioli/Robot1/Journal.md

 - Work on main code
 ## Progress
 I finished my flowchart, made a 3rd pseudocode solution with some help from copilot, and made the main draft for my code with some help from copilot as well.
 ## Things To Do Next Lesson
 - Work more on code
 - Test for bugs
+# 18/05/25
+## Goals
+- Finish up everything for assessment task due tomorrow
+## Progress
+- Worked on canva: made aesthetic changes and added paragraphs: "When did mechatronics start?" and "Early days of mechatronics"